mrbing47/stream/README.md

 ## NOTE

+1. To generate thumnails for **video** files, create a folder`tn` inside `ROOT` directory.
-This app supports multiple extensions for all type of files, currently this code only has `.mp4` and `.mkv` extensions but you can add more extensions in array `supportedExt` in file `/backend/script/script.js :: line 18`.
+2. This app supports multiple extensions for all type of files, currently this code only has `.mp4` and `.mkv` extensions but you can add more extensions in array `supportedExt` in file `/backend/script/script.js :: line 18`.

 </br>